evanx/mpush-redis/README.md

 where `sum` and `max` are seconds.
 The average time is calculated by dividing `sum` by `count.` For `:metrics:timeout,` we expect the average and `max` values to be similar to the configured `messageTimeout` e.g. 10 seconds.

 Note that the `messageExpire` should exceed the `messageTimeout` sufficiently, for the service to get the message `timestamp` from the `:message:$id` hashes, in order to update the `:metrics:timeout.`

+<b>Note that this message monitoring feature is likely to be deprecated from this service, to keep it simple.</b> It will be supported by a more sophisticated service, namely http://github.com/evanx/mdispatch-redis.

 ### Configuration